Cutthroat Trout Conservation

 Native ranges of Colorado's six distinct lineages of cutthroat trout follow major drainage basins.

-Secure native cutthroat trout fishery at Trappers Lake, Colorado
+Securing native cutthroat trout in Trappers Lake, Colorado

 Trappers Lake historically was home to Colorado’s premier wild Colorado River cutthroat trout fishery.
 Unfortunately, a variety of factors have served to suppress the current population as well as marginalize the value of the fishery due to introgression with Yellowstone cutthroat trout.
 Recent genetic surveys have revealed that the remaining cutthroat trout are a hybrid swarm.
 Reduced cutthroat trout numbers have been attributed to a burgeoning brook trout population that is now being thinned by fall trapping efforts.
 In addition, whirling disease invaded the population in the late 1990s, and has now firmly established itself suppressing recruitment of cutthroat trout further.
 In an effort to control the spread of the disease, anglers are reminded to decontaminate their gear after fishing at Trappers Lake particularly before heading into the higher elevation lakes such as Little Trappers Lake that remain free of the parasite.